seesteins/pySimplefin/README.md

 # Pysimplefin

-A library to simplify the usage of the simplefin protocol in python.
+A library to simplify the interaction with a simplefin server in python.
 It is built to allow for the syncing of a local database with a remote simplefin server.
+This project has no affiliation with the SimpleFin project.

 ## Usage